linux-integrity/ima-doc/policy-syntax.rst

    appraise func=SETXATTR_CHECK appraise_algos=sha256,sha384,sha512

+.. _mask:

 mask
 ^^^^

-mask qualifies and is only legal with func=FILE_CHECK.
+mask qualifies and is only legal with :ref:`func-file-check`.
 Without ``mask``, the rule triggers on any of read, write, execute, or append.

 The values match the kernel flags: